Planning Your Move to Spain

 The Problem: Foreign Financial Documents Under Scrutiny

-Under the updated regulations, proof of financial means from foreign banks — including UK financial institutions — must now meet far stricter standards.
+Under the updated regulations, proof of financial means from foreign banks — which includes UK banks and financial institutions — must now meet far stricter standards.

 Immigration offices across Spain are increasingly asking for: